 Each year group in the Primary School participates in visits, trips and activities to support their social and intellectual development as well as fostering their skills of inquiry and problem solving.
 The school has many long standing links with organisations both regionally and internationally to ensure the students are involved in rich and diverse learning experiences.

 Progression in the nature of the activities and experiences the students engage with is carefully considered by the teachers in planning the outdoor education programme, as is ensuring trips support and enhance the learning taking place within the classroom.
-Students participate in exciting day visits such as pizza making, transport trips and farm visits.
+Students participate in exciting day visits to places like the Hong Kong wetlands, theatre visits, and visits to explore our local environment.
 Local museums and places of interest throughout Hong Kong play a key part in helping students to learn about their local environment and the history and culture of the country they live in.

 As part of our membership of FOBISIA, the students also have the opportunity to participate in competitions, festivals and activities both regionally and internationally.
-The FOBISIA Performing Arts Carnival brings students from the FOBISIA family of schools together to organise and practice for a truly outstanding choral and orchestral concert.
-In addition the students have the opportunity to attend a range of workshops that focus on other aspects of performing arts.
+There are a number of festivals, related to Creative Arts, where selected students participate with other children from schools from across the region to develop a range of performance skills.
 The Primary FOBISIA Games also takes place annually.
 We take a forty two strong squad of boys and girls to compete in a range of sporting disciplines including track and field events, swimming, T Ball and football.